Stacey-bee/alx-system_engineering-devops/0x02-shell_redirections/README.md

-file contains script that displays the third line of the file file contains a shell script that creates a file named exactly \*\\'"Holberton School"\'\\*$\?\*\*\*\*\*:) containing the text Holberton School ending by a new line. file contains script that writes into the file ls_cwd_content the result of the command ls -la file contains  script that duplicates the last line of the file iacta
+file contains script that displays the third line of the file file contains a shell script that creates a file named exactly \*\\'"Holberton School"\'\\*$\?\*\*\*\*\*:) containing the text Holberton School ending by a new line. file contains script that writes into the file ls_cwd_content the result of the command ls -la file contains script that duplicates the last line of the file iacta file contains script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.